Former editor passes away

 Videtto, 73, a resident of Lincoln, Arkansas, was born August 3, 1949, in Fort Monroe, Virginia, the daughter of Wendall Holmes and Lois Jean (Ringler) Martin.

-Videtto received multiple journalism awards during her newspaper career, including Best Editor, Best Graphic Artis and a first place award for best front page design.
-She worked as an editor, reporter, photographer and page designer during her years with the weekly community papers.
+Videtto received multiple journalism awards during her newspaper career, including Best Editor, Best Graphic Artist and a first place award for best front page design.
+She worked as an editor, reporter, photographer and page designer during her years with the weekly community papers from 1974 until retirement.
 She was active in many civic functions, serving on the Board of Directors for the Arkansas Country Doctors Museum, founding member of the Arkansas Apple Festival and as a Lincoln City Council member.

 She was preceded in death by her parents.